Action in Arabia: Shooting

 Filming started on 1 October 1943 under the title International Zone.

 As world events turned to North Africa, the original setting of Algiers was dropped and Damascus became the locale, with a budget increase of $100,000 given to elevate the film to a higher status.
 (The New York Times said this was a 100% increase and it happened three weeks into filming.)
 The title was changed to Action in Arabia during filming.
 Shooting was delayed a week due to an illness to Virginia Bruce.
 (Another title was Danger in Damascus.

 Set mainly on the RKO backlot, the production relied on the customary sets that had been used in a variety of other films including Gone with the Wind (1939).

 In the opening scene, the Capelis XC-12 appears as an airliner; the venerable movie prop had been used in a number of films including RKO's Five Came Back (1939) and Republic's Flying Tigers (1942).

 Action in Arabia does include a number of scenes of Arab life including a desert scene with numerous extras, horses and camel caravans.
 Years earlier, filmmakers Ernest B. Schoedsack and Merian C. Cooper had shot footage for an unrealized film about Lawrence of Arabia, that they were planning as a follow-up to their hit, King Kong (1933).
 This footage was integrated into Action in Arabia.

 Reception

-Variety wrote "Although sticking close to formula in setting up myterious situations and characters for eventual clarification, picure develops on a straight line and a good pace."
+Variety wrote "Although sticking close to formula in setting up myterious situations and characters for eventual clarification, the picture develops on a straight line and a good pace."

 Bosley Crowther of The New York Times reviewed Action in Arabia, considering it better than the standard "B" film fare. "...
 'Action in Arabia' is the sort of buncombe you get in the muscular fiction field.
 Not that it isn't pleasant buncombe.
 Leonide Moguy has directed it for that flair of exaggeration which distinguished the best B-grade intrigues."